Topanga, California: Lower Topanga Canyon

-The bottom of Topanga Canyon, where it meets Pacific Coast Highway and Topanga Beach, was owned for many years by the Los Angeles Athletic Club, a wealthy private club in downtown Los Angeles.
+From the 1920s through the early 2000s, lower Topanga Canyon (where the canyon meets Pacific Coast Highway and Topanga State Beach) was owned by the Los Angeles Athletic Club, a wealthy private club in downtown Los Angeles.
 The 1659 acre parcel was rented out to various businesses and residents for decades at relatively low rents, considering that it borders Malibu.
 Lower Topanga became unique as one of the last outposts of the classic Topanga Canyon bohemian hippie lifestyle.

 The Chumash people considered Lower Topanga a sacred, economic, and cultural meeting place for tribes all along the coast.
 One of the main neighborhoods, the "Rodeo Grounds", takes its name from a rodeo arena that existed there on a Mexican ranch in the 1800s.

 In the early 1900s, Lower Topanga was a Japanese fishing village.
 William Randolph Hearst owned the property for a time and turned it into a weekend getaway spot with beach shacks for his and Marion Davies's guests.

 In the '60s, a lively community of artists and surfers sprang up in Lower Topanga.
 They maintained their houses without assistance, sometimes digging them out of the mud after floods or setting backfires to prevent a spreading wildfire from burning down the neighborhood.
 The roads remained unpaved.

 In 2001, Lower Topanga was sold to California State Parks.
 The Lower Topanga community occupied less than 2% of the total purchased land.
-State Parks relocate residents and bulldozed the houses.
+State Parks relocated residents and bulldozed their houses.
 (State Parks had already evicted residents who lived directly on Topanga Beach in the late '70s).

 A group of 10 Lower Topanga poets calling themselves the "Idlers of the Bamboo Grove" published a book of the same name in 2002, celebrating their community and lamenting the prospect of having to leave.
 Their publisher, Brass Tacks Press, continued publishing works about Lower Topanga, as well as maintaining an online Lower Topanga Photo Archive.

 Even though Lower Topanga residents were given money to leave, some fought bitterly against their relocation in court.
 The last holdouts were forced off the land in March 2006.
 TreePeople and Mountains Restoration Trust are working to restore the area to its condition before development.